Day Trading Cryptocurrency: The Best Strategies for Success

 There is also the opportunity for arbitrage across cryptocurrencies within the same exchange.
 A trader can identify price discrepancies from one trading pair to another, and recognize an opportunity to profit from a discounted price between cryptocurrencies themselves on the same exchange.
 This often requires trading in and out of multiple cryptocurrencies in order to take advantage of cross-product arbitrage that exists.

-More sophisticated investors might run “statistical arbitrage” strategies, where price relationships are modeled from historical data and traded on when there is a divergence.
+More sophisticated crypto day traders might run “statistical arbitrage” strategies, where price relationships are modeled from historical data and traded on when there is a divergence.

 Spot vs. Derivatives